-Jill M. Browning joined the firm in 1996 and became the first women partner in 2001.
-She is currently a co-managing partner of G&B, focusing on Contested Matters before the U.S. Patent and Trademark Office (AIA proceedings as well as interferences and ex parte reexaminations) and district court litigation.
+Jill M. Browning joined the firm in 1996 and became the first woman partner in 2001.
+She is currently a managing partner of G&B and a co-chair of the litigation group, focusing on Contested Matters before the U.S. Patent and Trademark Office (AIA proceedings as well as interferences and ex parte reexaminations) and district court litigation.

 She routinely represents patent owners or petitioners before the PTAB or in district court, and also advises clients on international portfolios and due diligence matters.
 Jill has considerable experience in counseling clients with respect to FTO opinions, based on infringement and/or validity, as well as counseling clients with respect to patentability analysis and preparing license and collaboration agreements.